MarcoMinchella/3D-object-classification/README.md

 -Architecture Modification: Introduced changes to the network structure to enhance feature extraction and classification on 3D data, namely highway blocks in 2 different fashions.

 📂 Repository Structure
-├── Datasets/                    # Datasets that have been used to train the network ├── Results/                     # Displayed the different train/test loss curves for each run ├── 3D_Object_Recognition.ipynb  # Python Notbook with code and descriptions ├── 3D_Object_Recognition.py     # Py file with code └── README.md                    # Project documentation
+├── Datasets/                                     # Datasets that have been used to train the network ├── Results/                                      # Displayed the different train/test loss curves for each run ├── 3D_Object_Recognition.ipynb                   # Python Notbook with code and descriptions ├── 3D_Object_Recognition.py                      # Py file with code ├── Progetto_deep_learning_Stefani_Minchella.pdf  #Paper with detailed description of work and results └── README.md                                     # Project documentation

 📊 Results